TerseTears/tyecon/README.md

 }
 ```

-Which again, returns the results in a single dataframe row with column names being the name of each directive.
+Which again, returns the results in a single dataframe row with column names
+being the name of each directive.

 ## Installation

 The package still has a long way to go.
-Nevertheless, if you want to try it for yourself, here is the instruction:
+If you want to try it for yourself, here
+is the instruction:

 ```r
 # install remotes package if not installed